-Scissor kicks are an effective abdominal exercise.
-It is particularly useful because it can be modified to suit a beginner or expert exerciser and does not require any additional equipment.
-Before you try any new exercise, it is helpful to understand what muscles are being used and how to perform the exercise properly to avoid injury.
+Scissor kicks are an effective ab exercise.
+They're particularly useful because it can be modified to suit a beginner or expert exerciser and does not require any additional equipment.

 Video of the Day

-If you are a beginner, raise your legs to a 45-degree angle and keep your knees bent.
+- If you're a beginner, raise your legs to a 45-degree angle and keep your knees bent.
 The lower and straighter your legs are to the ground, the more challenging the exercise will be.
-Spread your legs out to the side, and then cross one leg over the other in the middle before bringing them back out to the starting position for one repetition.
-Repeat the movement.

 Tips and Considerations

 Performing scissor kicks with improper technique can put strain on your lower back.
 Other exercises that target your transverse abdominis include reverse crunches, seated trunk rotations and planks.